alexandonian/ganocracy/README.md

 ### 2. [Training a GAN](gan_training)
 by: [Alex Andonian](https://www.alexandonian.com/), MIT

-How do you actually build and train a GAN?
+How do you actually build and train a Generative Adversarial Network?
 What are best practices, tips, and tricks to help simplify the process?

-This notebook offers a step-by-step walk-through in PyTorch of Deep Convolutional (DCGAN) and Conditional (cGAN) GAN training, from data preparation and ingestion through results analysis.
+This notebook offers a step-by-step walk-through in PyTorch of Deep Convolutional GAN (DCGAN) training, from data preparation and ingestion through results analysis.

 <img src="gan_training/assets/dcgan_progress.gif" width="700" height="700">
 <sup>Image credit: Alex Andonian</sup>